A Catfishing With a Happy Ending

 “Don’t talk to me about trust, Alan Stanley!”
 Emma yelled.
 The call, and Alan’s masquerade, was over.

 From a quiet corner of a half-decorated shop, Alan called Emma back.
 “I could not be any more apologetic,” he told me.
 “I told her everything.”
 Emma told him she felt like a fool.
 They both cried.
-It was, Alan said, a “big error of judgement, the worst and biggest mistake of my life.”
+It was, Alan said, a “big error of judgment, the worst and biggest mistake of my life.”
 But even in his telling of “the truth,” Alan told Emma he was 50, shaving off a few years.

 Emma had questions.
 Was he a pervert?
 Alan sent her a real photograph of himself, wrinkles and all.
-“It might sound cruel what I’m going to say,” Emma told me, “but I carried on talking with him, after I knew who he was, only because I wanted to know why he did that to me,” Emma said, “I’m 34 at the time, but maybe another girl, when she finds out, she could maybe go too far, maybe kill herself.”
+“It might sound cruel what I’m going to say,” Emma told me, “but I carried on talking with him, after I knew who he was, only because I wanted to know why he did that to me,” Emma said.
+“I’m 34 at the time, but maybe another girl, when she finds out, she could maybe go too far, maybe kill herself.”
 After the big reveal, Emma asked Alan if he wanted to meet her.
 “I really wanted to go, to end the story,” she said.
 But was Alan dangerous?

 Emma decided that she needed to protect others from his scam.
 On September 16, 2016, she wrote a Facebook message to the Turkish model: